paf31/blog-source/posts/2012-12-21-One-Hole-Contexts-Generalize-Diff-To-Containers.markdown

   unwrap _ (Replace x y:cs) = unwrap x cs
 ~~~

-The functions `plugIn` and `childAt` play a key role, since we need to be able to glue structures together and take them apart again based on the content of the changset.
+The functions `plugIn` and `childAt` play a key role, since we need to be able to glue structures together and take them apart again based on the content of the changeset.

 We can verify using the examples above (and others) that `diff` and `patch` satisfy the required laws `patch x $ diff x y = y` and `diff x $ patch x p = p`.